 Mechanical Micrometer Least Count Calculations

-To sum up, least count of an instrument is the minimum value that we can measure with an instrument.
-It is used in selection of right instrument for your application.
+To sum up, the least count of an instrument is the minimum value that we can measure with an instrument.
+It is used in the selection of the right instrument for your application.

 Got Questions?
 We will be happy to help.